-The actions requested by Maryland in its CAA §184(c) petition are not justified on either legal or technical bases.
-Ozone precursor emissions have been and will continue to be reduced absent the Maryland petition due to various deactivations and fuels conversions, as well as the CSAPR Update Rule, PARACT 2, and other on-the-books controls, including controls in Maryland.
+The actions requested by Maryland in its CAA §184(c) petition and the OTC Recommendation itself are not justified on either legal or technical bases.
+Ozone precursor emissions have been and will continue to be reduced absent the recommendation due to various deactivations and fuels conversions, PA RACT 2, and other on-the-books controls.
 In addition, the Good Neighbor SIP plans currently being developed by upwind states, in conjunction with EPA, will be addressing whether the requirements of CAA §110(a)(2)(D) are being satisfied.
 Additionally, appropriately accounting for Exceptional Events, international emissions, and local controls also serve to demonstrate compliance with CAA requirements.